Vanhesling/PMI-associated-gene/README.md

 A manuscript detailing our work has been accepted by Scientific Reports:

-Y. Zhu, Y. Yin and E. Yang (2017) Systematic analysis of gene expression patterns associated with postmortem interval in human tissues (accepted).
+Y. Zhu, Y. Yin and E. Yang (2017) Systematic analysis of gene expression patterns associated with postmortem interval in human tissues (http://www.nature.com/articles/s41598-017-05882-0).